Ilya-audio/roof_control/README.md

 * **Smartphone** – Mobile speaker simulation (based on Monitoring 3).
 * **SLEW** – (The mysterious device on the right side of the desk) A detector for "fast" events in the mix.
 Great for identifying transient-related issues.
 * **Subwoofer** – A recreation of the Monitoring 3 mode for checking low-end conflicts.
-* **Fullrange** – A custom mode I built by combining modes 1 and 6.
+* **Fullrange** – A custom mode I built by combining modes 1 and 6 (activated by clicking on the central control deck).
 It mimics the feel of home theaters or club systems.

 ### 2. Headphone Correction Block
 The plugin utilizes profiles from the AutoEQ project (though you are free to use your own measurements).